visier/connector-python/README.md

 ```

 #### Callback URI
 The OAuth flow requires that the authorizing server can call back to the initiating client with an authorization code.
-When in OAuth mode, the connector will start a transient web server that by default will listen for an authorization code on `http://localhost:5000/oauth2/callback`.
-This can be modified by setting the appropriate value for `VISIER_REDIRECT_URI`.
-This value has to match the value provided during client registration exactly.
-In addition, it must abide by Visier's callback URI rules such as a limited set of permissable subnets.
-Consult your Visier documentation for details around acceptable callback URIs.
+In OAuth mode, the connector starts a transient web server that listens for an authorization code on http://localhost:5000/oauth2/callback.
+You can modify the URL by setting a different value for VISIER_REDIRECT_URI.
+The VISIER_DIRECT_URI value must exactly match the URI value in your Visier OAuth 2.0 client registration and must abide by Visier's callback URI rules, such as a limited set of permissible subnets.

 ### Basic Authentication
 Though the Visier Python Connector doesn't directly interact with the environment variables, the following list and example below illustrate the basic authentication parameters.
 These are also the environment variables the `make_auth()` utility function will use.